 Table of Contents

-Heating - Heating and water metering
+Heating - Heating and Water Metering

-1. Connection diagram
+1. Connection Diagram

 • one hot water meter per apartment

-2. Connection of meters
+2. Meter Connection

-Connection of heat meters
+Connection of Thermal Meters

 The diagrams below also apply to other types of boilers than a heat pump (wood, gas, etc.).